penuuugreat/penuuugreat/README.md

 # Penuel-Kibet
 # Hi there, I'm Penuel Kibet! 👋

-I'm a passionate software developer and data engineer with expertise in C, React, Node.js, Python, AI Automation, SQL and Oracle architecture .
+I'm a passionate software developer and data engineer with expertise in  React, Node.js, Python, AI Automation, SQL and Oracle architecture .
 I love building  web applications, game development and solving real-world problems with help of modern AI models for scalability.

 ## 🛠️ Technologies & Tools